 - Read all emails and materials from VYOA.
-Respond in a timely manner when requested - Plan for your family to attend each of your child's VYOA concerts - Stay informed via the means described in "Communicating with the VYOA" section below - Ensure prompt arrival at rehearsals and concerts and pick-up at the end. - Students are expected to arrive at least 10 minutes prior to the published start time for rehearsals. - Students must be picked up no later than 15 minutes following the end of a rehearsal or performance, especially if it is the last event of the day at ELMC. - Students whose siblings are in an ensemble whose rehearsals finish later than their own can remain in the building until family pick-up time, although we request that students age 10 and younger not be left unsupervised. - Support full attendance of your child at all rehearsals and events by avoiding conflicts between family plans and VYOA activities whenever possible - Support your child's private lessons, practice routine, and participation in school music activities - Provide a snack for your child for rehearsals - Introduce people to the VYOA, including parents of prospective students, and help grow our audience base by bringing friends to your child's concerts - Speak to VYOA staff members regarding any concerns surrounding your child's participation.
+Respond in a timely manner when requested - Plan for your family to attend (live stream) each of your child's VYOA concerts - Stay informed via the means described in "Communicating with the VYOA" section below

+- Ensure prompt arrival at rehearsals and concerts and pick-up at the end. - Students should arrive only 10 minutes prior to the published start time for rehearsals. - o Students must be picked up directly following the end of a rehearsal or performance - Support full attendance of your child at all rehearsals and events by avoiding conflicts between family plans and VYOA activities whenever possible - Support your child's private lessons, practice routine, and participation in school music activities - Introduce people to the VYOA, including parents of prospective students, and help grow our community by bringing friends to your child's concerts - Speak to VYOA staff members regarding any concerns surrounding your child's participation.
 The sooner we are aware of your concerns, the better chance we have of resolving them successfully.